Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by Westgate Marketing, LLC and Westgate Resorts, Inc at its Orlando facility, reporting 357 affected workers.
+The most significant filing came from Westgate Marketing, LLC and Westgate Resorts at its Orlando facility, reporting 357 affected workers.
 Sodexo, Inc., and Affiliates followed with 62 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Florida, with filings falling below both recent and year-ago levels.
+The numbers illustrate a easing in workforce disruptions across Florida, with filings falling below both recent and year-ago levels.
 The Accommodation & Food sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Florida.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Florida WARN notices, browse layoffs by state, or download the full dataset.